JukkaHeller/python-project-lvl1/README.md

 <a href="https://codeclimate.com/github/codeclimate/codeclimate/maintainability"><img src="https://api.codeclimate.com/v1/badges/a99a88d28ad37a79dbf6/maintainability" /></a>
 ![brain_games workflow](https://github.com/JukkaHeller/python-project-lvl1/actions/workflows/hexlet-check.yml/badge.svg)

+# Description

 This project includes couple of games.
-After installing use following commands to play: brain-even          - runs game where you should answer is number even or not brain-calc          - runs game where you should resolve simple math expression brain_gcd           - runs game where you should find least common devisor of random number brain_progression   - runs game where you should find missed number in arithmetical progression brain_prime         - runs game where you answer is random number prime or not
+After installing use following commands to play:

+* brain-even          - runs game where you should answer is number even or not
+* brain-calc          - runs game where you should resolve simple math expression
+* brain_gcd           - runs game where you should find least common devisor of random number
+* brain_progression   - runs game where you should find missed number in arithmetical progression
+* brain_prime         - runs game where you answer is random number prime or not

 [![asciicast](https://asciinema.org/a/saOkZ59Ff1wlX2jepuoJwrhkN.svg)](https://asciinema.org/a/saOkZ59Ff1wlX2jepuoJwrhkN)